13 Animals That Never Sleep 🤯

 by schizoform is licensed under CC BY 2.0

-It is standard practice for fishermen to utilize them as bait, and the fact that they are able to burrow makes them a vital component of the ecology.
+It is standard practice for fishermen to utilize them as bait, and the fact that they can burrow makes them a vital component of the ecology.

 Even though they don’t technically sleep, earthworms do enter a state of torpor (also known as a period of inactivity) for several months out of the year.
 This state lasts for several months.